 Identify my yucca

 Yucca is a genus of 40-50 species of perennial plants, notable for their rosettes of tough, spiky, sword-shaped leaves, and their clusters of white to off-white flowers.

 Yucca elephantipes, the formal name for Yucca gigantea (but that's a long story), is a shrub, characterized by its elephant foot-shaped trunk.

 Plant my yucca

-As a desert plant, Yucca elephantipes prefers warm and dry environments — it's particularly adaptable to the inside of our houses and apartments.
+As a desert plant, Yucca elephantipes prefers warm and dry environments — it does particularly well in the comfort of our houses and apartments.
 Yucca grows best in a well-lit environment between 18-22°C. Gardener's tip!
 Don't place the yucca directly behind a south facing window, as too much direct sunlight will dry it out.
 It would much rather be close to a west facing window to bath in as much sunlight as possible.

 It is possible to keep Yucca gloriosa and Yucca filamentosa species outside, as long as the temperatures in your region never go below a hard -5°C freeze.
 If so, bring them inside.

 Yucca doesn't like moisture, but it still has it's own need of water.
 As soon as the soil is dry to a depth of one or two centimeters, water your yucca, ensuring you moisten all of the topsoil.